 The subject area of the competition varies from year to year.
 Each individual will have to write on one issue.
-The top 16 individuals become members of KU's Moot Court Council in their third year of law school and will represent KU in various national and international moot court competitions.
+The top 16 individuals become KU's Moot Court Council members in their third year of law school.
+They represent KU in various national and international moot court competitions.

 2021 Polsinelli Moot Court Awards:

 - Finalists: Alec Feather, Konnor Manley, Grace Stewart-Johnson, Rachel Zierden

 - Best Brief: Rachel Zierden and Konnor Manley

 - Second Best Brief: Alec Feather and Grace Stewart-Johnson

 2020 Polsinelli Moot Court Awards

 - Best Oral Advocate: Austyn Caisse

 - Finalists: Austyn Caisse, David Biegel, Sydney Buckley, Caleb Kampsen, Peyton Pender, Benjamin Ramburg, Jake Schmidt